This legislative ask is designed to be shared with your members of Congress and their staff.

 Bipartisan majorities in both chambers of Congress passed a Yemen War Powers Resolution in 2019 to end U.S. support for the Saudi-led war.
 President Trump vetoed this resolution, but United Nations officials say that congressional action helped promote peace negotiations.
 Now, Congress has an historic opportunity to help end U.S participation in one of the most devastating wars in the world.

 We urge Congress to pass H.J.Res.
-87 to terminate unauthorized military involvement in the Saudi-led coalition’s war and blockade.
+87 and S.J.Res.
+56 to terminate unauthorized military involvement in the Saudi-led coalition’s war and blockade.

 The War Powers Act must be invoked because: